ManimCommunity/manim/docs/source/contributing/testing.rst

 ``tests/template_generate_graphical_units_data.py``, there exists the function, ``set_test_scene``, for this purpose.

-It will look something like this :
+It will look something like this:

 .. code:: python